rikhoffbauer/chrome-devtools-mcp-server/README.md

   - **Type:** array

 - **`--categoryEmulation`**
-  Set to false to exlcude tools related to emulation.
+  Set to false to exclude tools related to emulation.
   - **Type:** boolean
   - **Default:** `true`

 - **`--categoryPerformance`**
-  Set to false to exlcude tools related to performance.
+  Set to false to exclude tools related to performance.
   - **Type:** boolean
   - **Default:** `true`

 - **`--categoryNetwork`**
-  Set to false to exlcude tools related to network.
+  Set to false to exclude tools related to network.
   - **Type:** boolean
   - **Default:** `true`